OpenHFT/Chronicle-Map/README.md

 ```

 The example above, creates a Chronicle Map sever ( state-full) and connects a stateless client
-to it, this connection is made over Tcp, the server TCP/IP port is defined using the
+to it, this connection is made over TCP/IP, the server TCP/IP port is defined using the
 TcpReplicationConfig :

 ``` java